ribernhard/PS239T/A_Syllabus.md

 The final project consists of using the tools we learned in class on your own data of interest.
 First- and second-year students in the political science department are encouraged to use this as an opportunity to gather data to be used for other courses or the second-year thesis.
 Students are required to write a short proposal by March 25 (no more than 2 paragraphs) in order to get approval and feedback from the instructors.

-During sections in April we will have **lightning talk sessions** where students can present their projects in a maximum 5 minute talk.
-Since there is no expectation of a formal paper, you should select a project that is completable by the end of the term.
+During sections in April we will have **lightning talk sessions** where students present their projects in a maximum 5 minute talk, with 5 minutes for class Q&A. Since there is no expectation of a formal paper, you should select a project that is completable by the end of the term.
 In other words, submitting a research design for your future dissertation that will use skills from the class but collects no data is not acceptable, but completing a viably small portion of a study or thesis is.

 ## Class Activities and Materials